Skip to content

 }

-However, there is a limitation: all return statements must deduce to the same type.
-If one return yields int and another yields double, the compiler will report an error (after all, the compiler doesn't know how much memory to allocate or how to lay out the data, so please avoid doing mutually exclusive things like returning both A and B!).
+However, there is a limitation: all return statements must deduce the same type.
+If one return returns int and another returns double, the compiler will report an error (after all, the compiler doesn't know how much memory to allocate or how to lay out the data, so please don't do these mutually exclusive things!)

-Recursive functions can also use auto return types, but the first return statement must appear before the recursive call so the compiler can deduce the return type before encountering the recursion:
+Recursive functions can also use the auto return type, but the first return statement must appear before the recursive call so the compiler can deduce the return type before encountering the recursion:

 cpp